 Element 7: MARKETING ANALYTICS

-When another Denver digital marketing firm tries to sell you on a campaign without explaining the incorporation of analytics you should probably continue shopping.
+When another Denver inbound marketing firm tries to sell you on a campaign without explaining the incorporation of analytics you should probably continue shopping.
 Without proper, real-time metrics to evaluate you won't be able to track and improve your efforts over time.

 Assuming you have analytics in place and you'd like to learn more about how to use them to improve, let's dig in to the different elements.
 Finding balance for your campaign starts here, by properly interpreting the data at hand.